Euro is the official currency of France. Its currency symbol is €, EUR.

 French labour law dictates that the standard working week in France is 35 hours (Temps de travail).
 However, this can vary depending on the industry and any collective bargaining agreements.
 Working days are typically Monday to Friday, depending on industry.

-Overtime payments are usually fixed by collective agreement, but they have to be paid with at least 25% extra/hour.
-Some managerial staff classified as “autonome” work more than 35 hours a week, are given additional holiday days.
+Overtime payments are usually fixed by collective agreement, but they have to be paid with at least 25% extra per hour.
+Some managerial staff classified as “autonome” work more than 35 hours a week and are given additional holiday days to compensate.

 In 2017, France also implemented a “right to disconnect” mandate, which legally entitles employees to not respond to business correspondence after working hours.

 Employers are not required to provide employees a bonus.
-This is down to the employers discretion.
+Any bonuses offered are at the employer's discretion.

 The French income tax is calculated based on a progressive rate system, with a maximum rate of 45%.
 However, several other factors may affect the overall tax rate, including the individual's household status, income level, and the number of children they have.